a11ywatch/kayle/fast_htmlcs/README.md

 HTML_CodeSniffer can be called in multiple ways:
 * Called directly in JavaScript source, HTML_CodeSniffer will provide a list of known and potential violations to the calling script.
-* It also comes with a pop-up auditor interface, accessible via a bookmarklet, letting you browse through messages emitted from one of the defined standards.
-  Where possible, the auditor also points you to the HTML element causing the problem.
-* It can also be run on the command line with the assistance of a headless browser app.
 * Using as a Node.js module, installed with npm: `npm i --save html_codesniffer`

 ## Using the source code